Dagupan Bus Company: Issues and Controversies

-Soldout to JAC Liner and Genesis Transport
+Sellout to JAC Liner and Genesis Transport

-It was in 2010 when Saulog Transit Inc. and Genesis Transport Service Inc. signed a memorandum of agreement for the long time cooperation and allocation of the franchise of the former.
-Genesis Transport answered all of the assets of Saulog Transit when it was found out that the Saulog clan was unable to shoulder all of the annual employees' contributions to Social Security System, Home Development Mutual Fund (Pag-Ibig) and PhilHealth.
+On December 1, 2010 Genesis Transport Service acquired Saulog Transit where they both signed a memorandum of agreement for the long-time cooperation and allocation of the franchise of the former.
+Genesis Transport answered all of the assets of Saulog Transit when it was found out that the Saulog clan was unable to shoulder all of the annual employees' contributions to the Social Security System, Home Development Mutual Fund (Pag-Ibig), and PhilHealth.
 Hence, Saulog Transit and Dagupan Bus Co., Inc. acquired new bus units.

-In 2011, Dagupan Bus Co. has given up the routes going to Cagayan Valley, which they transferred to GV Florida Transport, using ordinary buses manufactured by Del Monte Motor Works, Inc. as part of the signed agreement by Saulog Transit Inc. and Genesis Transport Services Inc.

 In 2015, JAC Liner Inc. and Genesis Transport took over the management of Dagupan Bus.
-The Pangasinan routes of Dagupan Bus were acquired by JAC Liner but retaining the "Dagupan Bus" name, while Genesis Transport took over their Baguio route under the name North Genesis.
+The Pangasinan routes of Dagupan Bus were acquired by JAC Liner but retained the "Dagupan Bus" name, while Genesis Transport took over their Baguio route under the name North Genesis.

+In May 2025, JAC Liner subsidiary Pangasinan Solid North Transit had its operations suspended for a month after one of its buses namely PSNTI bus no. 1513, a Dagupan Bus Co. unit operating under PSNTI caused a multiple-vehicle collision at the SCTEX toll plaza in Tarlac City, killing 10 people and injuring 37 others, with initial investigations suggesting the bus driver fell asleep.
+The Land Transportation Franchising and Regulatory Board (LTFRB) initially issued a 30-day suspension for 15 specific units of Dagupan Bus Co., which was quickly followed by a Department of Transportation (DOTr) order suspending the entire fleet of Pangasinan Solid North Transit, encompassing nearly 300 buses.

+On October 6, 2025, it was announced that Dagupan Bus would resume their trips between Cubao and Manaoag.

 Fleet

-After their sold-out in 2015, Dagupan Bus has these units:
+After their sell-out in 2015, Dagupan Bus has these units: